 As you see there’s kind of a lot going on in the screen and to be honest, it was bit overwhelming at first glance.
 But I quickly figured out what everything was.

 Your Balances = If you want to track your miles and credit card points, you can use the “Add Programs” menu on the right and register the ones you participate in.

 For the airline mileage programs, it looks like you will just have to enter your member number and password.
-For the credit cards there were only 4 listed:
+For the credit cards, these are currently participating:

 - Diners Club Club Reward

 - HSBC Rewards

 I only signed up to investigate the Points.com exchange rate and fees, so for now I won’t be registering any of my credit card programs.

 This area can be accessed from the menu on the top of the page.
 And this is the whole reason I came here … to redeem or exchange my points!

 Unfortunately I didn’t see British Airways/Avios points listed.
 However, there are plenty of other airline, hotel and retail reward programs participating.
 With some programs, you’re limited to exchanging for points in another program.
 With other programs, you can redeem for gift cards, subscriptions and, in a few cases, PayPal funds.